Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Simulation Results

+Results for the simulation study in Section~\ref{simulation} of the main text are presented in Table \ref{simResults} by scenario and analysis model.
+True values for $VE_j(k)$ for select $j$ and $k$ were approximated by computing in a very large cohort of $N=10^7$ individuals generated according to the DGP described in Section~\ref{simulation} of the main text.

-Additional simulations were conducted to evaluate performance of the methods whenever models were specified to include flexible functions of time variables.
-Simulations were carried out under the same data generating process and scenarios described in the main text.
-For analyzing the simulated data, the following variables were transformed using restricted cubic spline bases with four knots at the 5th, 35th, 65th, and 95th percentiles \citep{HarrellTextbook}: trial number in the propensity score model; calendar time in the model for the hazard of remaining uncensored; both calendar time and time on trial in the model for the hazard of the outcome.
+Additional simulations were conducted to evaluate performance of the methods when models were specified to include flexible functions of time variables.
+Simulations were carried out under the same data generating process and scenarios described in Section~\ref{simulation} of the main text.
+For analyzing the simulated data, the following variables were transformed using restricted cubic spline bases with four knots at the 5th, 35th, 65th, and 95th percentiles \citep{HarrellTextbook}: calendar time in the model for vaccine uptake; both calendar time and time since vaccination in the weighted outcome hazard model.

-Results are presented in Table \ref{additionalSims}.
-Bias was low and CI coverage was near the nominal level in all scenarios.
-For each replication and each scenario, a generalized Wald test was conducted for the TEH assumption $H_{0}$.
+Results for the additional simulations are presented in Table~\ref{AddlSims_p3}.
+Empirical bias was tolerable and CI coverage was close to the nominal level in all scenarios.
+For each replication and each scenario, a generalized Wald test was conducted for the TEH assumption $H_{0}$ in (\ref{Hnaught}).
 The null hypothesis $H_{0}$ was true by design in scenario 1.
-One-sided generalized Wald tests of $H_{0}$ were rejected at the $0.05$ significance level in $4.6\%$ of scenario 1 replications.
+One-sided generalized Wald tests of $H_{0}$ were rejected at the $0.05$ significance level in $4\%$ of scenario 1 replications.
 The null hypothesis was false by design in scenarios 2 and 3 and was rejected in $100\%$ of the replications.
-Results suggest that, under these simulation conditions, methods performed well when model specification included flexible functions of time.
+Under these simulation conditions, results suggest that the methods performed well when model specification included flexible functions of time.